-This year the SPINE Festival Artists in Residence programme features animators, a writer, spoken word artists, a painter, a dancer, poets and visual artists in residency in five London boroughs.
-Two artists, each working in a different discipline, have been paired together to lead unique creative workshops for children and young people.
-We can’t wait to see what they produce together!
+In 2020, the SPINE Festival Artists in Residence programme featured animators, a writer, spoken word artists, a painter, a dancer, poets and visual artists in residency in five London boroughs.
+Two artists, each working in a different discipline, were paired together to lead unique creative workshops for children and young people.

 In Brent, Malakaï Sargeant and Linnéa Haviland will be working in Wembley Library.
 Malakaï is a poet and essayist.
 He has performed at events and festivals up and down the country, and commissions include the Royal Shakespeare Company and Nationwide Building Society.
 His writing has been published online and in print, and he is an alumnus of the Barbican Young Poets.
 Linnéa is a filmmaker, animator and visual artist who makes strong use of colour.
 Her work has been shown internationally at festivals and exhibitions including the Barbican, British Film Institute and Oberhausen Kurtsfilmtage.